DarveshArt/Mueton/Developers' Philosophy/README.md

 Coming to 2018
 ==============

-Sophia the robotís co-creator says the bot may not be true AI, but it is a work of art.
+Sophia the robot‚Äôs co-creator says the bot may not be true AI, but it is a work of art.
 This may shed some light on the where Strong AI actually stands.

-"Experts in the field sometimes decry Sophia as emblematic of AI hype, and say that although the bot is presented as being a few software updates away from human-level consciousness, itís more about illusion than intelligence."
+"Experts in the field sometimes decry Sophia as emblematic of AI hype, and say that although the bot is presented as being a few software updates away from human-level consciousness, it‚Äôs more about illusion than intelligence."

 "For Ben Goertzel, chief scientist at Hanson Robotics, the company that made Sophia, the situation is conflicting, to say the least.
-In interviews with The Verge, Goertzel said it was ìnot idealî that some thought of Sophia as having artificial general intelligence or AGI (the industry term for human-equivalent intelligence) but, he acknowledged that the misconception did have its upsides."

-And by upsides he meant this "For Ben Goertzel, chief scientist at Hanson Robotics, the company that made Sophia, the situation is conflicting, to say the least.
-In interviews with The Verge, Goertzel said it was ìnot idealî that some thought of Sophia as having artificial general intelligence or AGI (the industry term for human-equivalent intelligence) but, he acknowledged that the misconception did have its upsides."
+In interviews with The Verge, Goertzel said it was ‚Äúnot ideal‚Äù that some thought of Sophia as having artificial general intelligence or AGI (the industry term for human-equivalent intelligence) but, he acknowledged that the misconception did have its upsides."

+And by upsides he meant this
+"For most of my career as a researcher people believed that it was hopeless, that you‚Äôll never achieve human-level AI.‚Äù Now, he says, half the public thinks we‚Äôre already there.
+And in his opinion it‚Äôs better to overestimate, rather than underestimate, our chances of creating machines cleverer than humans. ‚ÄúI‚Äôm a huge AGI optimist, and I believe we will get there in five to ten years from now.
+From that standpoint, thinking we‚Äôre already there is a smaller error than thinking we‚Äôll never get there,‚Äù says Goertzel.

-ìWhat does a startup get out of having massive international publicity?î he says. ìThis is obvious.î
+‚ÄúWhat does a startup get out of having massive international publicity?‚Äù he says. ‚ÄúThis is obvious.‚Äù

 https://www.theverge.com/2017/11/10/16617092/sophia-the-robot-citizen-ai-hanson-robotics-ben-goertzel